The Strange World of Overpriced Used Paperbacks

 These books sell slowly, and usually this is not a big risk, but you have to be aware that your copy of the book might sell at a low price as well.
 In general, because people are not watching these books day in and day out, you will succeed and end up with two well-priced copies of a rare book instead.
 If there are multiple merchants lowering their prices along with yours, you can end up with more.
 Some of the more interesting books I have done this with are "Rage" by Richard Bachman, "Squanto" by Feenie Ziner, and "Minimum Design" by Philippe Starck.
 All of these books can be occasionally purchased for under $10, but sell for over $100.
 "Rage" in particular, I bought for $5 and sold for over $600.

 A critical element to success in this area is to get the right edition.
 One edition of "Rage" can be worth over $500, and another edition no more than $10.
 But you can use this to your advantage as well.
 Many times someone will list the incorrect edition in the expensive listing area on Amazon, and that will often bring the valuable editions down in price far enough to make them worth buying.
-I would not recommend listing incorrect additions yourself to drive the price down, but if someone else is doing it there's no reason not to benefit from it.
+I would not recommend listing incorrect editions yourself to drive prices down, but if someone else is doing it there's no reason not to benefit from it.

 Again, it is critical that you know the correct ISBN, the correct printing, and the correct year of the book in question in order to make money on this.
-If you order the book and it does end up being incorrect, you need to contact the seller and either return it, or as is often the case, they will let you keep the book for free because it's not worth the shipping to return it.
+If you order the book and it does end up being incorrect, you need to contact the seller and either return it, or as is often the case, they will let you keep the book for free, because it's not worth the shipping to return it.
 Over time you can build up a small library of these valuable books and keep them listed, occasionally driving down prices to buy competitors' books.

 And when the one person who does want to pay $500 for a book comes along (this is not a situation where you're going to make a sale every day or a sale even every week these take months in order to bear fruit) you will be there to sell.